remmie1972/Tenways_Activator/README.md

 1400ms sequence restarts

 this sequence does NOT change apart from the PAS level and the light.
 No dynamic alteration above 25 kph.
 That is done in the controller.
-So the configuration for top speed must be in the message or hardcoded in the controller
+The configuration for top speed is in the 16 1F command. the value is BD hex which is 189 rpm.
+Wheel diameter for a 700C-38 tire is around 2.18 mtrs. this leads to a top speed of 189 * 2.18 * 60 / 1000 kph = 24.7 kph.
+For 32 kph top speed the vaslue can be raised to F2 with CRC 27